How Food Affects Mental Health: Science-Backed Guide (2026)

 The gut and brain have a close relationship forming the gut-brain axis which is a communication network that involves nerves, hormones, and immune signals.
 The gut has millions of neurons and trillions of useful bacteria affecting the mental health.

-Approximately 90 percent of the serotonin, the feel-good hormone is produced in the gut.
+Approximately 90 percent of the serotonin, the good-feeling hormone is produced in the gut.

 - A healthy intestinal microbiome is beneficial in maintaining good mood and lowering anxiety.